 - Civil penalty assessments

-Certain circumstances have the potential to delay or lengthen the original ten-year CSED.
+Certain circumstances have the potential to delay or lengthen the original ten-year Collection Statute Date.

-In contrast, the collection period is tolled when the IRS is allowed by law to add additional time to the initial ten-year collection period.
-The IRS is allowed to continue collecting when the collection period is extended.
+The collection period is extended by the IRS when they are legally permitted to add extra time to the initial ten-year collection period.
+This allows the IRS to continue collecting during the extended period.

-Typical Events That May Have an Impact on the CSED
+Typical Events That May Have an Impact on the Collection Statute

-The CSED is impacted by a number of statutes.
-The completion of the collection period may be tolled by more than one action.
-The time for multiple events is not added more than once where one event may overlap another one because overlapping conditions take place simultaneously.
+A number of statutes have an impact on the CSED.
+More than one action may tolled the collection period's end.
+The time for multiple events is not added more than once, where one event may overlap another one because overlapping conditions take place simultaneously.

 The collection period is suspended for 30 days if the proposed IA is denied.
-Similar to this, the running of the collection period is halted for 30 days if you fall behind on your IA payments and the IRS decides to terminate the IA.
+Similar to this, the collection period is halted for 30 days if you fall behind on your IA payments and the IRS decides to terminate the IA.

 Last but not least, the collection period is suspended from the time it begins to run until the day the appealed decision becomes final if you use your right to appeal either an IA rejection or termination.
 Please see Topic 202.